microsoft/azurelinux/toolkit/docs/building/building.md

 Depending on hardware, rebuilding the toolchain can take several hours.
 A developer should only have to rebuild the toolchain in the following situations:

-1) First time building a non-release branch (save the toolchain archive for reuse later)
+1) First time building a non-release branch (Pro tip: save the toolchain archive for reuse later)
 1) Working on a package found in the [toolchain manifests](../../resources/manifests/package/)
 1) Working on the toolchain build tooling itself